mohammedfirdouss/mohammedfirdouss/README.md

 My name is Mohammed Firdous and I am focused on Cloud Infrastructure, AI, and Kubernetes, with Golang and Python as my primary language.

-Email me: mohammedfirdous[at]gmail dot com
+Email me: mohammedfirdous682[at]gmail dot com

 ## Tech Stack